-Learn about all the trials and tribulations that finally led to a successful Green Roof at the National Great Rivers Research and Education Center (NGRREC).
-Enjoy appetizers, and a limited tasting of locally sourced sustainable beer infused with local native flavors (cash bar available for additional purchases).
+Learn about the work and professional tenacity that led to a successful green roof at the National Great Rivers Research and Education Center (NGRREC).
+Enjoy appetizers, and a tasting of locally sourced sustainable beer infused with local native flavors (cash bar available for additional purchases).
 Then go on a scavenger hunt to identify the native plant communities at NGRREC in East Alton.

 Contact: Nate Keener

 Scavenger Hunt, Native Landscaping & Green Roof Presentation